Frequently Asked Questions

 What is Roots of Success?

-Roots of Success is an empowering environmental literacy and work readiness curriculum that prepares youth and adults from underserved communities for employment in environmental and STEM-based jobs and career pathways, and to be leaders and social entrepreneurs who can improve conditions in their communities.
+Roots of Success is an empowering environmental education and job training program that prepares youth and adults from underserved communities for employment in 125+ jobs and career pathways in the water, waste, transportation, energy, building, health, food & agriculture sectors, and to be leaders and social entrepreneurs who can improve conditions in their communities.

 Who uses Roots of Success?

-Roots of Success is used by job training programs, high schools, youth programs, Conservation Corps, YouthBuilds, prisons, jails, juvenile facilities, reentry programs, community colleges, universities, public libraries, government agencies, programs for chronically homeless populations, environmental justice organizations, and community-based organizations.
+Roots of Success is used by job training programs, high schools, youth programs, Conservation Corps, YouthBuilds, prisons, jails, juvenile facilities, reentry programs, community colleges, universities, public libraries, government agencies, programs for chronically homeless populations, environmental justice organizations, community-based organizations, and more.

 Do graduates receive a Certificate?